-When vacation-goers booked flights with Hawaiian Airlines this spring, they were surprised to find that their tickets — which were intended to be free award flights — actually cost tens of thousands of dollars.
+When vacation-goers booked flights with Hawaiian Airlines last spring, they were surprised to find that their tickets — which were intended to be free award flights — actually cost tens of thousands of dollars.
 The culprit of this was a faulty airline booking application that accidentally charged customer accounts in dollars instead of airline miles.
 A ticket that was supposed to be redeemed for 674,000 miles turned into a sky-high price of $674,000 USD!

 This is yet another example of the impact that poor data quality can have, sometimes with these types of embarrassing results.
 The value of a company can be measured by the performance of its data; however, data quality often carries heavy costs in terms of financial, productivity, missed opportunities and reputational damage.

 The Financial Cost of Data Quality

 Erroneous decisions made from bad data are not only inconvenient but also extremely costly.
 According to Gartner research, “the average financial impact of poor data quality on organizations is $9.7 million per year.”
 IBM also discovered that in the US alone, businesses lose $3.1 trillion annually due to poor data quality.

 Data Quality’s Cost to Productivity

 This all goes beyond dollars and cents.
 Bad data slows employees down so much so that they feel their performance suffers.
 For example, every time a salesperson picks up the phone, they rely on the belief that they have the correct data – such as a phone number – of the person on the other end.
 If they don’t, they’ve called a person that no longer exists at that number, something that wastes more than 27 percent of their time.

 Accommodating bad data is both time-consuming and expensive.
 The data needed may have plenty of errors, and in the face of a critical deadline, many individuals simply make corrections themselves to complete the task at hand.